Highlights of Visits Before Moving Onto the Homestead

 rhubarb patch.
 The stake behind it is supporting one of the smaller cherry trees

 growing in the yard.
 The upstairs window is Aly's room.
 We installed two picture windows in the front of the cabin.
-Photos are taken at different stages in that process.
+Photos show different stages in that process.

 Once installed, the windows made a huge difference, although we somewhat regret how quiet the cabin is now.
-Before, the double layer of visqueen acted like an amplifier, so we were very much in tune with what was happening outside.
-It was especially easy to hear whales blowing out front, and bird songs.
+Before, the double layer of visqueen acted like an amplifier, so we stayed very much in tune with what happened outside.
+We could easily hear whales blowing out front, and bird songs.

-Improvements to the cabin are in addition to felling, hauling and splitting firewood, repairing sections of the trail, and washing clothes by hand every few days.
+Improvements to the cabin competed with felling, hauling and splitting firewood, repairing sections of the trail, and washing clothes by hand every few days.
 It's idyllic, but you have to stay on top of everything that needs to be done.

-We made plans for a new outhouse using the composting toilet.
-It'll be the first stages of a small complex that'll include a sauna and a larger deck than the current "veranda" where we ate a lot of our meals, watching whales and other wildlife.
-We plan to keep the benches, but the poor old log-round table is rotting away and will need to be replaced when we move the benches to the new deck.
+We made plans for a new outhouse using a composting toilet.
+We intended it to be the first stages of a small complex that'll include a sauna and a larger deck than the current "veranda" where we ate a lot of our meals, watching whales and other wildlife.
+We have since decided on a different location for that.
+The poor old log-round table rotted away, so we removed it.

 Breakfast on the "veranda."